aplteam/Tatin/docs/PublishingPackages.md

 None
   ```

-Or visit its web site, for example <https://tatin.dev>: at the bottom of the home page the server mentions the "delete" policy it operates.
+Or visit its website, for example, <https://tatin.dev>: at the bottom of the home page the server mentions the "delete" policy it operates.

 ## Development strategies